-Although well known for its clinical practice, Mayo Clinic has strong programs in both laboratory and clinical research.
-Most Mayo Clinic medical staff members participate in some form of research activity.
+Although well-known for its clinical practice, Mayo Clinic has strong programs in both laboratory and clinical research.
+Most Mayo medical staff members participate in some form of research activity.

 Resident scholarship program

 Mayo residents typically complete several scholarly projects during their training, resulting in publications and national presentations.
-Research productivity for the graduates who completed residency in June 2012 included 102 peer-reviewed published manuscripts and book chapters and 171 presentations at peer-reviewed regional, national, and international meetings during their three years of training.
+Research productivity for the graduates who completed residency in June 2016 included 145 peer-reviewed published manuscripts and book chapters as well as 229 presentations at peer-reviewed regional, national and international meetings during their three years of training.

-Some of the unique opportunities for scholarship include Mayo Clinic's unified medical record system — available to residents for project assistance — and the Department of Health Sciences Research, which oversees the Rochester Epidemiology Project which uses a computer program to retrieve patient records according to diagnoses.
+Some of the unique opportunities for scholarship include Mayo Clinic's unified medical record system — available to residents for project assistance — and the Department of Health Sciences Research, which oversees the Rochester Epidemiology Project.
+The Rochester Epidemiology Project uses a computer program to retrieve patient records according to diagnoses.
 This is the longest continuously funded NIH study.

 Residents are encouraged to submit papers and abstracts to scientific societies.
-Mayo provides travel, time off, and expense reimbursement for presentations and abstracts accepted at regional and national meetings.
-Travel, per diem costs, and registration are provided to most meetings where residents have their work accepted, and coverage is arranged so that vacation days need not be used.
+Mayo provides travel, time off and expense reimbursement for presentations and abstracts accepted at regional and national meetings.
+Travel, per diem costs and registration are provided to most meetings where residents have their work accepted, and coverage is arranged so that vacation days need not be used.

 Bench to bedside

 Mayo Clinic is committed to basic and clinical research that leads to better patient care.

 - Among investigators and clinical practitioners

 - Between Mayo Clinic and other institutions